Infinite Loop in Java

 Conclusion

-• An infinite loop in Java is a sequence of instructions that loops indefinitely unless the program is terminated or the system crashes.
+• An infinite loop is a sequence of instructions that loops indefinitely unless the program is terminated or the system crashes.

-• In the case of a while loop we can pass true as the condition to execute the while loop for infinite time, in the case of a for loop we can leave the expression empty to execute the for loop for infinite time, in the case of a do-while loop we can pass true as the condition to execute the do-while loop for infinite time.
+• In the case of a while loop in java we can pass true as the condition to execute the while loop for infinite time, in the case of a for loop in java we can leave the expression empty to execute the for loop for infinite time, in the case of a do-while loop in java we can pass true as the condition to execute the do-while loop for infinite time.

 • Most of the time infinite loops in Java are considered a programming error, but these can be intentional such as in the case of a web server.